 It is a general principle of EU competition law that no agreement may be concluded between two or more separate economic undertakings that prevents, restricts or distorts competition in the common market or any part of the common market.
 Such an arrangement may nevertheless be exempted by the European Commission, on either an individual or category basis.
 The second general principle of EU competition law is that any business or businesses having a dominant position in the EU common market or any substantial part of the common market may not abuse such dominant position.
-Similar competition laws apply at national level in EU member states.
-Ryanair is subject to the application of the general rules of EU competition law as well as specific rules on competition in the airline sector.
+Similar competition laws apply at national level in EU member states, as well as in the UK and other non-EU countries where the Company operates Ryanair is subject to the application of the general rules of EU competition law as well as specific rules on competition in the airline sector.

-An aggrieved person may sue for breach of EU competition law in the courts of a member state and/or petition the European Commission for an order to put an end to the breach of competition law.
-The European Commission also may impose fines and daily penalties on businesses and the courts of the member states may award damages and other remedies (such as injunctions) in appropriate circumstances.
+An aggrieved person may sue for breach of competition law in the courts of a member state and/or petition the European Commission or a national competition authority for an order to put an end to the breach of competition law.
+The European Commission and national competition authorities also may impose fines and daily penalties on businesses and the courts may award damages and other remedies (such as injunctions) in appropriate circumstances.

 Competition law in Ireland is primarily embodied in the Competition Acts 2002 to 2017.
 This legislation is modelled on the EU competition law system.
 The Irish rules generally prohibit anti-competitive arrangements among businesses and prohibit the abuse of a dominant position.
 These rules are enforced either by public enforcement (primarily by the Competition and Consumer Protection Commission) through both criminal and civil sanctions or by private action in the courts.
 These rules apply to the airline sector, but are subject to EU rules that override any contrary provisions of Irish competition law.

 Ryanair has been subject to an abuse-of-dominance investigation by the Competition and Consumer Protection Commission in relation to service between Dublin and Cork.
 The Competition and Consumer Protection Commission (then known as the Competition Authority) closed its investigation in July 2009 with a finding in favour of Ryanair.